choojs/choo-website/content/networking.md

 create an abstraction to reduce boilerplate.
 Whichever way you go: the abstraction is going to be similar.

+## Import
+`import` is a new keyword added to JavaScript in ES6.
+It allows loading JavaScript from inside JavaScript - allowing the browser to cache responses along the way.

+There are two types of `import` statements: static and dynamic.
+Static `import` should only be used at the top of files and blocks all other JavaScript executing until it's been resolved.

+Dynamic `import()` can be used anywhere in the code, and returns a Promise which eventually returns the module you were requesting.
+Unlike static `import()` it doesn't block any code execution.
+This is great for splitting off parts of code that don't need to be loaded right off the start - the less code that needs executing, the faster your site will load!

+To load JavaScript that can execute static `import` in the browser, we must set `type="module"` attribute on the script tag: `<script src="/script.js" type="module">`.

+_note: You might have noticed that Choo doesn't default to using `import` yet.
+Support for `import` is still experimental in Node, and only partially rolled out in browsers.
+Once `import` is stable, we'll switch over in a semver major release._

 ## Server Sent Events
 So far we've only covered doing request-response (`REQRES`) using HTTP.
 You send a request, and you always expect a response.
 If you don't get a response, it's